urbic/psylla/src/examples/psylla/README.md

 ## Echo

-Prints all the command-line argumants separated by spaces and finally line feed character.
+Prints all the command-line arguments separated by spaces and finally line feed character.

 * [__`echo.psy`__](echo.psy)